LinkedEarth/presto-catalina-workshop/exercises/exercise-04-cfr-lmr-deduplication.md

 ## Reporting Bugs

-If something breaks or behaves unexpectedly during this exercise, please file a GitHub Issue on the PReSto repository.
+If something breaks or behaves unexpectedly during this exercise, please file a GitHub Issue on the PReSto repository to report platform issues (https://github.com/DaveEdge1/prestoServer/issues) or on the LMR repository for LMR reconstruction issues (https://github.com/DaveEdge1/LMR2/issues).
 Good bug reports include:

 1. **What you were trying to do** (copy the URL from your browser — it encodes your current settings)
 2. **What you expected to happen**